Courseiva

 Exam trap

-Splunk often tests the distinction between file formats that are 'text-based delimited' (CSV, TSV) versus 'binary or structured' (XLSX, JSON) to see if candidates confuse the classic CSV-based lookup with other lookup types that support JSON or Excel via KV store or scripted lookups.
+Splunk often tests the distinction between file formats that are 'text-based delimited' (CSV, TSV) versus 'binary or structured' (XLSX, JSON) to see if candidates confuse classic CSV-based lookups with other lookup types that support JSON or Excel via KV store or scripted lookups.
+In this question, both XLSX and JSON are unsupported, so candidates must recognize that there are two correct answers.

 How to eliminate wrong answers